hako-mikan/sd-webui-supermerger/README.md

 Generates a LoRA from the difference of two models.
 If you specify a demension, it will be created with the specified dimension.
 If no demension is specified, LoRAs are created with dim 128.
 The blend ratio can be adjusted by alpha and beta. (alpha x Model_A - beta x Model B) alpha, beta = 1 is the normal LoRA creation.

+#### caution in using google colab
+It has been reported that many errors occur when using with colab.
+This seems to be caused by multiple reasons.
+First is a memory problem.
+It is recommended that the fp16 model be used.
+If the full model is used, at least 8 GB of memory is required.
+This is the amount used by this script.
+Also, it seems that the error occurs if different versions of diffusers are installed. version 0.10.2 has been tested.

 ### merge LoRAs
 Merges one or more LoRAs. kohya-ss's latest script is used, so LoRAs with different dimensions can be merged, but note that the generated images may differ significantly because LoRAs are recalculated when dimensions are converted.